shapiromatron/hawc/docs/source/development.rst

     :: export database
     manage.py dump_test_db

 If tests aren't working after the database has changed (ie., migrated); try dropping the test-database.
-Try the command ``dropdb test_hawc-fixture-test``.
+Try the command ``dropdb hawc-test``.

 Some tests compare large exports on disk to ensure the generated output is the same as expected.
 In some cases, these export files should changes.
 Therefore, you can set a flag in the `tests/conftest.py` to set `rewrite_data_files` to True.
 This will rewrite all saved files, so please review the changes to ensure they're expected.
 A test is in CI to ensure that `rewrite_data_files` is False.